 The course begins with an overview of the Cisco Network Architecture for the Enterprise, which enables customers to build a more intelligent infrastructure.
 The course also describes how to gather customer requirements and identify business and technical constraints using the Cisco Lifecycle Services process.
 Because many customers build on an existing network, the module also presents methods of characterizing the existing network.
 The course concludes with a discussion of the design implementation process, including prototypes, actual implementation, and verification of the design solution.

-Cisco Network Architectures for the Enterprise
+Understanding Network Architectures for the Enterprise

-Auditing the Existing Network
+Characterizing the Existing Network and Sites

 - identify the steps in characterizing the existing network infrastructure and sites

 - recognize the process for identifying the major features of the existing network